Quote and buying checks

 What it helps with

-Steelwork teams often need a fast number for quoting, ordering, workshop planning, or checking if a piece feels sensible before it goes any further.
-This tool keeps that job simple.
+Fabrication teams often need a fast number for quoting, ordering, workshop planning, or checking if a section weight feels sensible before it goes any further.
+This tool keeps that job simple for both one-off checks and small cut list totals, without copying an internal materials app.

 Useful for

-Quick per-piece or total checks before buying, cutting, or quoting.
+Quick per-piece or total checks before buying, cutting, lifting, or quoting.

-Helpful where the job needs a realistic number, not a full catalogue system.
+Helpful where the job needs a realistic number, not a full catalogue browser.

 Get a quick weight figure before material is ordered, priced, or added into a quote check.